Zalefar/Udacity_Data_Analyst_ND/Project_5/Questions.md

 SVC Score:
              precision    recall  f1-score   support

-    non-poi       1.00      0.81      0.89        21
+    non-poi       0.92      0.86      0.89        14
-        poi       0.20      1.00      0.33         1
+        poi       0.00      0.00      0.00         1

-avg / total       0.96      0.82      0.87        22
+avg / total       0.86      0.80      0.83        15
 ```
 * I use a cross-validated logistic regression classifier for my algorithm.
 I tried out 5 different classifiers in order to determine which ones provides the best performance.
-Using Sklearn's classification report to analyze the results of the 5 classifiers I found the logistic regression algorithm had the best precision and recall for identifying both poi's and non-poi's (specifically a high recall which I deemed as the more important of the two metrics in this case).
-The adaBoost, randomforest, gaussian naive bayes and support vector classifier algorithms all had some success at identifying poi's and non-poi's with high precision and decent recall.
-However none of these algorithms had as much success with precision and recall when it came to identifying poi's as the Logistic Regression.
+Using Sklearn's classification report to analyze the results of the 5 classifiers I found that a Gaussian Naive Bayes algorithm had the best precision and recall for identifying both poi's and non-poi's (specifically a high recall which I deemed as the more important of the two metrics in this case).
+However testing with Udacity's `tester.py` script indicated that the Logistice Regression CV provided the best outcome.
+The adaBoost, randomforest, gaussian naive bayes and support vector classifier algorithms all had great success at identifying poi's and non-poi's with high precision and recall.
+However none of these algorithms had any success with precision and recall when it came to identifying poi's.
 Given the choice between being especially aggressive in predicting poi's and generating lots of false positives vs. being to conservative and failing to identify known poi's I will lean towards the algorithm that successfully manages to predict most of the know poi's as poi's and generates a few more false positives as a result.

 ***4. What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?***
 ****
 **Answer:**
 * Tuning of parameters is done to adjust those components of the algorithm that are associated with how the algorithm is fitting your data.
 To tune the parameters we have to decide on a metric of success and compare the results of that metric between different parameter values, selecting the 'tuned' parameters that offer us the best scores.
 These parameters have great influence over bias and variance which means that getting this step wrong can introduce high bias or high variance into our models.
 I chose to address the problem of tuning my parameters using a randomized cross-validated grid search over a range of values for many of my tunable parameters.
 This method automates the process to a degree, I still have to provide the ranges of parameters to be tested.
 The model I used implemented a tuned feature selection algorithm, a tuned pca and a tuned logistic regression classifier.
 Essentially I perturbed the number of features to included, varied the number of principle components to included and finally adjusted the strength of the regularization term in the classifier.
-By performing all these steps I was able to tune my entire model to relatively descent success in identifying poi's and non-poi's
+By performing all these steps I was able to tune my entire model to achieve relatively descent success in identifying poi's and non-poi's

 ***5. What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?***
 ****